ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * TCG document {{Platform-DevID-TPM-2.0}} shows how the initial Attestation keys can be used to certify LDevID and LAK keys.
-Use of the LDevID and LAK allows the device owner to use a uniform identity structure across device types from multiple manufacturers (in the same way that an "Asset Tag" is used by many enterprises use to identify devices they own).
+Use of the LDevID and LAK allows the device owner to use a uniform identity structure across device types from multiple manufacturers (in the same way that an "Asset Tag" is used by many enterprises to identify devices they own).
 TCG doc
 {{Provisioning-TPM-2.0}} also contains guidance on provisioning identity keys in TPM 2.0.

 * But device owners can use any other mechanism they want to assure themselves that Local identity